polystat/py2eo/README.md

   * Extract all function calls to the statement level to make the execution order explicit (i.e., translate `a = f(1) + g(2)` to `tmp1 = f(1); tmp2 = g(2); a = tmp1 + tmp2`
 * The resulting simplified AST is then translated to the eolang code and printed to the provided output path or to the file next to the input file

+## How do we project Python to EOLang

+After we performed a deep reliminary analysis of the [python language](https://docs.python.org/3.8/reference/) and [EOlang](https://github.com/objectionary/eo) we determined the subset of Python features (listed in this section) for implementing together with full list of restrictions to made design decisions that are illustrated with the following examples of translation projections.

-Design decisions can are shown with the following examples of translation projections.
-Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion prodosed there.
+> Here we reference to the [python language reference version 3.8.1](https://docs.python.org/3.8/reference/) and are following the order of presentaion prodosed there.

 Let's start from classic "Hello, world!"